 If you live close to a Costco and perhaps some of the other big club stores, then you are fortunate.
 Many of them carry pork belly and pork belly slices like the ones I'm using in this recipe.

-If you don't, you'll have to get a little creative but it still should not be that difficult to find a store that carries it and simply ask them to slice it for you into ¼ inch slices.
+If you don't, you'll have to get a little creative but it still should not be that difficult to find a store that carries it and/or can order it for you.
+You may also be able to get them to slice it for you into ¼ inch slices.

 This is the part of the pig where bacon comes from however, when making bacon, it gets cured, possibly smoked and sliced much thinner.
 I suggest calling all of the grocery stores, meat markets, etc. in your area and ask to speak to the meat guy.
 This guy or gal can tell you if they have pork belly or a good place to find it and they'll be the one to ask about slicing it.